ritututeja/Singlecellanalysis/README.md

 ## Introduction
-Current techological advances in single-cell analysis allows researchers to prepare sequenceing libraries from small amont of samples to profile individal cells.
+Current techological advances has made it possible to profile individal cells by allowing researchers to prepare sequenceing libraries from small amont of samples.
+Having data at single-cell resoultion is required to address questions that can not be addressed with high-throughput sequencing data, such as different groups of cells shows different levels of variability.

 ## Common challenges